AfaGaming/web-development-bootcamp/Section 10/README.md

-# Section 09 - Introduction to Javascript ES6
+# Section 10 - Intermediate Javascript ES6

 **About:**  Further learning more advanced skills of Javascript ES6.
 ## Lessons Learned